Top 25 Amazing Sci-Fi Anime That Will Have You Hooked

 11. Ai no Kusabi

 This little-known, short-lived OVA is an intriguing peek at a future of shocking levels of economic disparity.
 The main character is a young man who has been used as a sex slave, or Pet, by his wealthy owner for years, before finally escaping.
 But outside the glamorous surroundings life as a Pet offered him, he now is relegated to the slums from which he came originally.
 This is a tale about the struggles of poor people being treated like the property and playthings of the elite, and as such was very moving.
 It didn't get very many episodes, but I would have enjoyed more.
 Definitely a show that could use more love.
+It's probably not taken seriously because it's a yaoi story, but it is one of the better yaoi stories in terms of actually having a plot and actually doing some unique world-building.

 10. Level E